NativeScript/firebase/packages/firebase-admob/README.md

 Admob.getInstance().requestConfiguration = requestConfiguration;
 ```

-The tags to enable the Child-directed setting and `tagForUnderAgeOfConsent` should not both simultaneously be set to true.
-If they are, the child-directed setting takes precedence.
+If the tags to enable the Child-directed setting and `tagForUnderAgeOfConsent`are both set to `true`, the child-directed setting takes precedence.

 ### Ad Content Filtering